XiaoheLiu/YelpCamp-App/README.md

 # YelpCamp App

-A full stack Node.js web app for sharing and discovering new campgrounds all over the world.
+A full stack Node.js web app for sharing and discovering new campgrounds from all over the world.

 ## Features
 - __User authorization:__ Signup/Login/Logout logics.